Physics

 PHGN100 through PHGN599 inclusive

-Combined Baccalaureate/Masters and Baccalaureate/Doctoral Degree Programs
+Combined Baccalaureate/Master's and Baccalaureate/Doctoral Degree Programs

-The Physics Department offers combined BS/MS degree programs in which students obtain an undergraduate degree in Engineering Physics, in as few as four years, as well as a masters degree in Applied Physics, in an Engineering discipline, in Technology Management, in Materials Science, or in Mathematics, after an additional year of study.
+The Physics Department offers combined BS/MS degree programs in which students obtain an undergraduate degree in Engineering Physics, in as few as four years, as well as a master's degree in Applied Physics, in an Engineering discipline, in Technology Management, in Materials Science, or in Mathematics after an additional year of study.
 There are engineering tracks, physics tracks, a management track, a materials science track, and a mathematics track.
-These programs emphasize a strong background in fundamentals of science, in addition to practical experience within an applied science, engineering, or mathematics discipline.
+These programs emphasize a strong background in fundamentals of science in addition to practical experience within an applied science, engineering, or mathematics discipline.
 Many of the undergraduate electives of students involved in each track are specified.
 For this reason, students are expected to apply to the program during the first semester of their sophomore year (in special cases late entry can be approved by the program mentors).
-A 3.0 grade point average must be maintained to guarantee admission into the physics, engineering, and materials science graduate programs.
-A 3.3 grade point average must be maintained to guarantee admission into the mathematics graduate program.
+A 3.0 grade-point average must be maintained to guarantee admission into the physics, engineering, and materials science graduate programs.
+A 3.3 grade-point average must be maintained to guarantee admission into the mathematics graduate program.

 Students in the engineering tracks must complete a report or case study during the last year.
 Students in the physics, materials science, and mathematics tracks must complete a master's thesis.
 Students in the nuclear engineering program can choose between thesis and non-thesis options.
 The case study or thesis should begin during the senior year as part of the Senior Design experience.
 Participants must identify an engineering or physics advisor as appropriate prior to their senior year who will assist in choosing an appropriate project and help coordinate the senior design project with the case study or thesis completed in the last year.

 It is also possible for undergraduate students to begin work on a doctoral degree in Applied Physics while completing the requirements for their bachelor’s degree.
-Students in this combined baccalaureate/doctoral program may fulfill part of the requirements of their doctoral degree by including up to six hours of specified course credits that are also used to fulfill the requirements of their undergraduate degree.
+Students in this combined baccalaureate/doctoral program may fulfill part of the requirements of their doctoral degree by including up to 6 hours of specified course credits that are also used to fulfill the requirements of their undergraduate degree.
 These courses may only be applied toward fulfilling doctoral degree requirements.
 Courses must meet all requirements for graduate credit, but their grades are not included in calculating the graduate GPA.

 Interested students can obtain additional information and detailed curricula from the Physics Department or from the participating engineering departments.